seancaffery/infinity_ergodox/README.md

 LCD Visualization
 -----------------
-In order to customize the LCD visualization, which includes both the backlight and the LCD screen display itself, you need to edit the visualizer_user.c file.
+In order to customize the LCD visualization, which includes both the backlight and the LCD screen display itself, you need to edit the visualizer\_user.c file.
 The file is quite well commented, so just read through the comments, and start experimenting.
-At the very least you probably want to edit the layer names and colors, in the update_user_visualizer_state function.
+At the very least you probably want to edit the layer names and colors, in the update\_user\_visualizer\_state function.

+Currently there's no support for LED visualization.
+That should be easy to add, but I haven't installed LED's myself, so I would be unable to test.
+Contributions are welcome, but I can also consider making this myself if someone is willing to test.
+So open a ticket if you are interested.